risingwavelabs/risingwave-docs/versioned_docs/version-1.5/manage/access-control.md

 CREATE USER user_name;
 ```

-Create a user and grant it the permission to create databases, and set a password for it:
+Create a user and permit it to create databases, and set a password for it:

 ```sql
 CREATE USER user001 WITH CREATEDB PASSWORD '1234abcd';